-Book loans can be returned to all service points of the Learning Centre during customer service hours or by mail.
+Book loans can be returned to the Learning Centre during customer service hours or by mail.

 Contact information and opening hours

 In most cases, loans are returned using self-returns machines.
 In Harald Herlin Learning Centre, the self-returns machine is in the main lobby, next to customer service desk.
 Machines in other service points are also near customer service desk.
 If you are unable to return loan with the machine (e.g., loans from the National Depository Library and interlibrary loans), you can return them to customer service during service hours or outside service hours in returning boxes.